-Hearing loss in the workplaceHearing loss in the workplace
+Hearing loss in the workplaceHearing damage and hearing impairment in the workplace

 Mining, military, music, construction, manufacturing, carpentry… all these occupations have one thing in common: they’re among the noisiest professions.
 The Centers for Disease Control and Prevention (CDC) estimates 22 million Americans are exposed to hazardous noise levels at work, making hearing loss the most common work-related injury.
 The Department of Labor estimates $242 million is spent annually on worker’s compensation for hearing loss disability.